Exploring the Sustainable Development Goals

 We know that health is foundational.
 Without good health and well-being, people cannot work.
 They cannot go to school or contribute to their families or innovate or work on their farms if they are too ill to get out of bed.
-And they certainly can’t transform their lives, or the futures of their families and communities if they don’t survive their early childhoods.
+And they certainly can’t transform their lives or the futures of their families and communities if they don’t survive their early childhood.

 Economic poverty puts people at higher risk of poor health, and these health risks make economic poverty more severe.
 It’s a vicious cycle that is difficult to escape.

-Our core work—investing in entrepreneurs and farmers and educators—suffers when health suffers.
+Our core work—investing in entrepreneurs and farmers and educators—suffers when people aren’t healthy.

-In the same way that the goals and solutions are reliant upon one another, so too are the problems themselves.
+In the same way that the pathways to achieving the Sustainable Development Goals are intertwined so too are the problems they’re addressing.